Ecwid/ecwid-api-docs/includes/_categories.md

 ## Upload category image

 Upload category image: if the category already has an image attached, the uploaded image will replace the existing one.
+Maximum allowed file size is 20Mb.

 > Request example